shanavas-techversant/vma/README.md

   All clients that connect to parent service need to provide a client certificate trusted by server.
 Example certificates are provided [here](certs/)

-  Currently only `/fb-callback` route in parent app is SSO protected.

 #### Caveats
   - Current Implementation of database cloning doesn't handle table updates.
   Changes to a table that is already created in child won't be tracked further.

-  - The CA certificate that validates client certificates need to specified on application startup (for all nginx, gunicorn and flask) and can't be updated at runtime.
-This mandates the application restart for each issue or revocation of a client certificate (Assuming each client certificate has its own CA certificate at server).
-This can be addressed by patching client certificate verification handler (Werkzeug or gunicorn) or creating an nginx plugin to accept a directory instead of a list of CA certificates.